 - Capacity will be limited at certain attractions.
 Visitor numbers are currently restricted at several Oahu attractions and this may affect wait times and availability.
 We recommend booking ahead where you can.

 - Opening times are subject to change.
 Opening hours may vary so we suggest checking the official attraction website before you visit.
-You'll find these listed below - handy right?
+You'll find these listed below.
 While safety regulations are in place, a few attractions are not permitted to open.
 You'll see these flagged on our attraction lists.

-What is Go Oahu doing to help you sightsee?
+What else are we doing to help you sightsee?

-We're committed to making sure you have a great time so please bear with us.
+We're committed to making sure you have a great time.
 While this ever-changing situation makes it tricky to organize a trip, we're working closely with attractions to ensure that everything runs as smoothly as possible.

 For further information about our pass, visit our FAQs page.

-What things are there to do in Oahu during COVID?
+What things are there to do on Oahu during COVID?

 While we wait for things to return to normality, now's the perfect opportunity to embrace Oahu's natural beauty and enjoy the great outdoors.
 Explore the island's miles of pristine beaches, grab a snorkel and dive into those crystal clear waters, or head inland and discover some of Hawaii's most beautiful natural scenery.